If you're looking to up your fitness game, the best place to start is in the kitchen. That's why you need healthy meal prep ideas for weight loss!

-There are 4 basic steps that will get you on your way!
+There are four basic steps that will get you on your way!

 - Glass storage containers: Knowing that heating food up in plastic containers isn't recommended, we opt for glass.
 Glass containers also have the benefit of not getting stained with whatever you choose to store.

 - Freezer and ziplock bags: Taking food to work is usually easiest in storage containers.
 But many at-home dinners can find a perfect home in a freezer or regular ziplock bag!
 Just zip and place in your freezer or fridge, ready to reheat.

 - Jars.
 Soups, salads, granola, and trail mix can all find a great home in jars.
 Freezable and sealed tight, they're another great storage option that can help maximize space and avoid plastic.